-Dr. Donald Cibula
+Dr. Roger Wong

 Course Description: This course introduces the basic principles of biostatistics and requires students to apply these principles to describe and analyze health data.
 Topics include descriptive statistics, probability distributions, point and interval estimation of population parameters, and hypothesis testing.
-A variety of one and two-sample tests for continuous and categorical data are covered, as is analysis of variance and linear regression modeling.
-Equal attention is given to manual calculation and use of statistical software; students will learn to analyze data using SPSS software and interpret output and results.
+A variety of one and two-sample tests for continuous and categorical data are covered, as is analysis of variance and regression modeling.
+Students will learn to analyze data using SPSS software and interpret output and results.